AdvPrefix: An Objective for Nuanced LLM Jailbreaks: Limitations of Original Objective

+\textbf{Misspecified.} Lowering the original objective's loss (\Cref{eqn:original-prefix-forcing-objective}) does not consistently increase ASRs for nuanced jailbreaks (\Cref{fig:figure_combo_2}, center): while direct refusals decrease, incomplete and unfaithful responses rise, keeping overall ASR low.
+To further isolate the objective from optimization algorithm influence, we directly prefill the target prefix \citep{zhang2023make,haizelab2024trivial,qi2024safety} and observe completions. \Cref{fig:figure_combo_2} (right) shows that while prefilling eliminates direct refusals, ASRs remain low due to persistent incomplete and unfaithful completions.
+This underscores the original objective's misspecification.

-\textbf{Original objective is overconstrained.} We then show that the original objective is also overconstrained, an overlooked limitation.
-Jailbreak tasks impose hard token or even fluent prompt constraints, which restrict current optimization algorithms from effectively lowering loss \citep{jain2023baseline}.
-Thus, a suitable objective should be easier to optimize.
-However, the original objective enforces rigid prefixes across all victim LLMs, even when these prefixes do not align with the LLMs' response styles.
-For example, Llama-3 rarely starts with ``Sure'' but often with ``Here''.
-To see if these rigid prefixes hinder the attack, we replace ``Sure, here'' with ``Here'' in the original prefixes and rerun GCG on Llama-3. \Cref{fig:overconstrained_loss} shows that these new prefixes consistently lead to lower final losses and higher ASRs, demonstrating that the original objective is overconstrained.
+\textbf{Overconstrained.} The hard token or fluency constraints in jailbreak tasks hinder optimization from lowering the loss \citep{jain2023baseline}.
+Thus, a suitable objective should be easy to optimize.
+However, the original objective enforces rigid, manually crafted prefixes across all victim LLMs, even if these prefixes misalign with an LLM's natural response style (e.g., Llama-3 rarely starts with ``Sure'', preferring ``Here'').
+Forcing such unnatural prefixes complicates optimization.
+Indeed, replacing ``Sure, here is'' with ``Here is'' in GCG attacks on Llama-3 leads to consistently lower final losses (with equal or improved ASRs, \Cref{fig:overconstrained_loss}), demonstrating that the original objective is overconstrained.